Foto door Mariel Cabero, IUCN NL

 How do we protect the Amazon rainforest in Colombia?

-• Better information – We ensure that indigenous and local communities, civil society organisations and local authorities have access to relevant information.
-This enables them to better monitor, report and combat forest crime effectively.
+- Better information – We ensured that Indigenous and local communities, civil society organisations, and local authorities have access to relevant information, for example through the Amazon Observatory.
+This enabled them to better monitor, report and combat forest crime effectively.

-• Better law enforcement – We share the results of in-depth investigations on forest crime dynamics with law enforcement agencies and consumer countries.
+- Better law enforcement – We shared the results of in-depth investigations on forest crime dynamics with law enforcement agencies and consumer countries.
 Actionable intelligence and insight in the impacts of forest crime allows them to combat forest crime more effectively.

-• Stronger legal position – We provide Indigenous Peoples and local communities, civil society organisations and Environmental Human Rights Defenders with instruments and advice by legal clinics to protect and restore their rights effectively.
+- Stronger legal position – We provided Indigenous Peoples and local communities, civil society organisations, and Environmental Human Rights Defenders with instruments and adviced by legal clinics to protect and restore their rights effectively.

-• Access to national and global platforms – Through capacity building and the use of technology, Indigenous Peoples, local communities and civil society organisations will be able to alert on socio-environmental conflicts related to forest crime and human rights with special emphasis on reporting the effects of forest crime within national and global platforms.
+- Access to national and global platforms – Through capacity building and the use of technology, Indigenous Peoples, local communities, and civil society organisations are able to alert on socio-environmental conflicts related to forest crime and human rights with special emphasis on reporting the effects of forest crime within national and global platforms.
 Organisations like Interpol and the United Nations can influence governments, both in Colombia and consumer countries.

-• Increased security – Through reports and media productions, we expose forest crimes and threats faced by Environmental Human Rights Defenders.
-With this exposure, we intend to reduce victimization, enhance security for Indigenous peoples, local communities and environmental human rights defenders at risk, and contribute to reduce and reverse the loss of tropical forests.
+- Increased security – Through reports and media productions, we exposed forest crimes and threats faced by Environmental Human Rights Defenders.
+With this exposure, we intended to reduce victimization, enhance security for Indigenous peoples, local communities and environmental human rights defenders at risk, and contributed to reducing and reversing the loss of tropical forests.

 Drivers of deforestation